(L to R): Trustees Lisa Flashner and Cynthia Patton

 Elizabeth Parry is a native of Boston, Massachusetts, and holds a Bachelor of Arts and a Bachelor of Architecture from Rice University.
 Simultaneous to finishing school, she co-founded an architecture consulting firm based in New York City growing it to seventeen employees before selling her stake.
 Upon moving to Los Angeles, Elizabeth used her organizational and leadership skills volunteering full time for Habitat for Humanity working on houses from design to dedication including project managing a residence in Maxine Water’s district to qualify for the Houses That Congress Built program.
 Elizabeth’s volunteer work also includes serving on the board of her homeowners’ association and secretary for a grass roots community group dedicated to preserving the Santa Monica Mountains’ environmental habitats, zoning structure and preservation in the City’s General Plan.
 Elizabeth has served on the Board of Trustees for Westland School, was the first chair of its Development Committee, served on the board’s Finance Committee as well as its Campus Improvement Committee.
 In addition, she served on and chaired Westland parent committees such as Outreach, Parent Education, and Buildings and Grounds.
 Recently, Elizabeth served on Wildwood’s Capital Campaign Committee and currently serves on the Advancement Committee.
 She is a parent of two Wildwood students.

 Cynthia M. Patton currently serves as general counsel at Verily Life Sciences.
 Prior to Verily, she spent 15 years at Amgen where she held numerous positions, including senior vice president and chief compliance officer for Amgen’s global privacy, trade and healthcare compliance organizations.
 Before joining Amgen, she spent seven years as general counsel of SCAN Health Plan.
 Cynthia began her legal career working for healthcare law firms in Atlanta and Los Angeles specializing in healthcare, corporate and securities law.
-Cynthia also serves on the boards of The Music Center, Vassar College, Organon and Martin Luther King Hospital.
+Cynthia also serves on the boards of the Legal Defense Fund, The Music Center, Vassar College, Organon and Martin Luther King Hospital.
 Cynthia is a graduate of Vassar College and George Washington University Law School.
 Cynthia and her husband, Patrick Robison, have two children; their daughter Sarah, an alumna of the Wildwood Class of 2014, is a graduate of Barnard College.

 Lyle Poncher is the co-founder of Voyager Management, a financial services company that invests in hedge funds for its clients.
 Lyle joined the Wildwood School Board of Trustees in 1991, and served as Board Chair from 1995 until 2001.
 During Lyle's tenure, the Board founded Wildwood's middle and upper school.
 Lyle received his bachelor’s degree from the University of California, Berkeley.
 His two children Zach ‘11 and Amy ‘97 are Wildwood alumni.